About Us

 The University of Wisconsin-Madison Retirement and Disability Research Center (UW RDRC) is an applied research program which develops evidence that can assist policymakers, the public, and the media in understanding issues in Social Security, retirement, and disability policy, especially related to economically vulnerable populations.
 The UW RDRC incorporates diversity of viewpoints and disciplines, develops diverse emerging scholars and generates research findings that are used in policy and practice.

 The UW RDRC has many outstanding partners that are instrumental in delivering the stellar trainings, research, and outreach programs that are a benchmark of the UW RDRC.
-Howard University has been an important partner, especially in delivering the Junior Scholar Intensive Training (JSIT) every year since the inception of the UW RDRC in 2019.
+Howard University , a prominent HBCU institution, has been an important partner, especially in delivering the Junior Scholar Intensive Training (JSIT) every year since the inception of the UW RDRC in 2019.
+A new collaboration is the development of an undergraduate training program, Social Insurance Undergraduate Research Fellowships (SURF), at Howard University and San Diego State University .
+SDSU is an HSI that, like Howard, will develop and launch a SURF program that seeks to attract talented underrepresented undergraduate students to give them an introduction to policies and programs, including Social Security programs.

 Learn more about University of Wisconsin-Madison Retirement and Disability Research Center